Myo Daunt Pagoda

 The Mawdaw Myintha Pagoda (မော်ဓောမြင်သာစေတီ; commonly known as Myo Daung Pagoda or Myo Daunt Pagoda (မြို့ထောင့်စေတီ)) is a Buddhist pagoda located in Shwebo, Myanmar.
-Located five kilometers northeast of Shwebo, the pagoda was modeled after the Shwemawdaw Pagoda in Bago.
-It was founded by King Alaungpaya, who commissioned the construction of the pagoda after his May 1757 conquest of the city.
-Construction took ten months.
+Located five kilometers northeast of Shwebo, the structure is somewhat different from typical Burmese Stupa Architectural style, and was modeled after the Shwemawdaw Pagoda in Bago.
+It was founded by King Alaungpaya, who commissioned the construction of the pagoda after his conquest of the city in May 1757.
+Construction was completed in ten months.